 How will it help me?

 By maintaining currency with the vendor, we are able to apply updates to Banner – one of the primary Student Information Systems in use in North America.
-Ultimately, because the information will now be in one system, potential data errors will be reduced along with software bugs within the custom transfer programs.
-In the end, by streamlining our internal processes, it positions AU to allow us to refocus more of our internal resources to delivering services to students, and away from managing multiple internal systems.
+Ultimately, because the information is in one system, potential data errors will be reduced along with software bugs within the custom transfer programs.